 What is the difference between natural and synthetic caffeine?

 The differences are found in how they’re produced.
 Synthetic caffeine is produced from urea and chloroacetic acid.
 It’s widely adopted in beverages due to its fast absorption rate and cheap costs.
 However, the faster your body absorbs it, the faster you crash.
 Natural caffeine on the other hand, is sourced from naturally occurring plant products and provides a sustained release that prevent jitters and subsequent crash.

 Why doesn’t Rowdy put 300mg of caffeine per serving like other brands?

-Due to our combination of naturally derived caffeine extracted from green tea paired with the nootropic L-Theanine, a can of Rowdy works to eliminate jitters, promote cognitive functions, and increase alertness.
+Due to our combination of naturally derived caffeine extracted from sources such as green tea and green coffee bean, paired with the nootropic L-Theanine, Rowdy Energy works to eliminate jitters, promote cognitive functions, and increase alertness.
 This blend of nature’s powerful ingredients is designed to give a comparable sensation of lift to 300mg of caffeine.

 What are electrolytes and what do they do for us?